Opinion | Joe Manchin thinks West Virginia, and America, are doing just fine

 Seen from that perspective, Manchin’s position makes a lot more sense.
 We assume that every member of Congress will advocate for the parochial interests of the state or district they represent, but there are usually multiple interests involved, and sometimes they are at odds.

 Take the Child Tax Credit, which is now going to families making under $150,000.
 Even if that were cut down to $60,000, it would still go to a great many West Virginia families.
 But the key is the work requirements.
-We’re not going to impose that bureaucratic burden on the middle class, let alone the wealthy — make a lawyer or a small business owner document their work hours for the government, are you crazy?
+We’re not going to impose that bureaucratic burden on the middle class, let alone the wealthy — make a lawyer or a small-business owner document their work hours for the government, are you crazy?
 What’s next, require drug testing before you can get the mortgage interest deduction?

 But Manchin wants to impose work requirements on poorer people, including his own constituents.
 If you give them a hand it will just turn them into bloodsucking leeches who won’t pull their own weight.
 Do that, Manchin says, and we’ll become an “entitlement society.”